ETH-Pantheon/Aion/README.md

 ## Fees:

-Aion charges a fee of about 0.10 USD per transaction.
+Aion charges a fee of 120Gwei (about 2 cents) per transaction.
 The fee at the moment of scheduling is maintained until the execution of the transaction.
 <br>
 <br>